pyryk/thematic/README.md

 To do.
 Meanwhile, see [examples](tree/master/src/htdocs/examples), or [JSFiddle](http://jsfiddle.net/pyryk/bf48aq6o/).

+When using npm/browserify, using thematic.js is as simple as running `npm install -S thematic` and adding `var thematic = require('thematic');` in your code.

-For browserify use, take a look at [thematic-example](https://github.com/pyryk/thematic-example) example project.
+For browserify use in more detail, take a look at [thematic-example](https://github.com/pyryk/thematic-example) example project.
 You'll see that using Thematic.js is really straightforward.

 ## Contribute